bc-marine-canvas/bc-marine-canvas/content/upholstery/helm-seats.md

   alt: Two helm seats with upholstered cushions and armrests
 ---

-The most frequently occupied seat on the boat is the helm, which makes it a good candidate for an upholstery project.
+No seat is more frequently occupied (or more important) than your helm.
 Is your helm old and worn?
-New cushions and armrests plus new vinyl fabric will transform your helm into a seat that supports you for the whole journey.
+New cushions and armrests and new vinyl fabric will transform your helm into a seat that supports you for the whole journey.